-Water-based recreation is prevalent throughout the state at rivers, reservoirs, and lakes, several of which are located within the study area.
-Similar to the recreational activities described above, opportunities for water-based recreation are available in designated areas on private property and on public lands.
+Water-based recreation is prevalent throughout the state in coastal areas like the Puget Sound and Pacific Coast, rivers, reservoirs, and lakes, all of which are located within the study area.
+Similar to the recreational activities described above, opportunities for water-based recreation are available in designated areas, on private property, and on public lands.
 Wild and scenic rivers are protected rivers valued for their unique characteristics, which often include their recreational opportunities.
+The onshore wind study area includes parts of multiple wild and scenic designated rivers including the following:

+- Middle Fork Snoqualmie River

+- Skagit River

+- Suk River

+- White Salmon River

+- Klickitat River

+- Snake River

-The solar study area includes parts of three wild and scenic designated rivers: the White Salmon River, the Klickitat River, and the Snake River, all of which are located in the southern portion of the state.
-Other major rivers used for recreation in portions of the study area include the Columbia River, the Spokane River, the Wenatchee River, and non-designated wild and scenic portions of the Snake River.
+Other major rivers used for recreation in portions of the study area include the Columbia River, the Chehalis River, the Wenatchee River, and non-designated wild and scenic portions of the Snake River.

 Outdoor recreation has become increasingly popular in recent years.
 The Washington State Recreation Conservation Office reports that between 2017 and 2023, 20 different outdoor recreation activities in Washington have seen a double-digit increase in participation rates (RCO 2023).
 Interest and participation in recreation activities will likely continue to increase in the future with population growth.
+Based on counts for trail-based recreation at 519 trails, parks, and recreation facilities, ECONorthwest reports that day use is the highest on the western side of the state, with King and Pierce counties having the highest number of annual day use trips within the state.
+King County had an estimated 48.5 million annual day use visitors and Pierce County had an estimated count of 17 million annual day use visitors.
+Annual day trips were lowest in counties on the state's eastern side, with most counties in this area having fewer than 3.5 million annual day users reported.
+Spokane County had the highest annual day-use rate of the eastern Washington counties, with 11.6 million users.
+Because these data do not capture information for all trails in Washington it was supplemented with information from the 2017 Outdoor Recreation Survey (ECONorthwest 2019).
 Changes in land use could alter some recreational opportunities in the future; however, the study area is expected to continue to provide a diverse array of recreational opportunities.